Madhouse, Inc.

 The studio often collaborates with known manga artists, including Naoki Urasawa and Clamp.
-Madhouse produced adaptations of Urasawa's Yawara!, Master Keaton and Monster, with Masayuki Kojima helming the latter two.
+Madhouse produced adaptations of Urasawa's Yawara!, Master Keaton, and Monster, with Masayuki Kojima helming the latter two.
 The company has animated a number of CLAMP's titles, including Tokyo Babylon, two versions of X (a theatrical movie and a TV series), Cardcaptor Sakura and its sequel Clear Card, and Chobits.
+In the 2000s and 2010s, Madhouse and its subsidiaries, Madbox Co., Ltd and South Korea-based DR Movie, animated for various companies, including Imagi Animation Studios, Warner Bros.
+Animation, Marvel Animation, Studio Ghibli, TMS Entertainment, Production I.G, Sunrise, Pierrot, DNA Productions, Hanna-Barbera, Film Roman, Nickelodeon Animation Studios, Capcom, and HBO, among others.

 History

 Madhouse was established in 1972 by ex–Mushi Production animators, including Masao Maruyama, Osamu Dezaki, and Yoshiaki Kawajiri, with funding from Yutaka Fujioka, the founder of Tokyo Movie, and co-produced its earliest series with Tokyo Movie.
 In February 2004, Madhouse became a subsidiary of Index Corporation.
 On February 8, 2011, Nippon TV became Madhouse's primary stockholder (replacing Index Corporation), via a third-party allocation of new shares.
 NTV bought 128,667 new shares (each ¥7,772) issued by Madhouse for ¥999,999,924 total (about $12.4 million), raising its stake in the company from 10.4% to 84.5%.
 Index Corporation's stake in Madhouse fell from 60.91% to 10.54%.
 In January 2012, Madhouse announced their acquisition of the animation rights to the Peanuts comic strip.
 In March 2014, NTV bought all the shares belonging to Index Corporation, increasing its stake in Madhouse to 95%.